The curse of isotropy: from principal components to principal subspaces: Experiments

-In this experiment, we generate a synthetic dataset consisting in linear combinations of Laplacian eigenfunctions---also known as \textit{quasimodes}~\cite{arnold_modes_1972}---with variance being a decreasing function of the Laplacian eigenvalue.
-This kind of generative model has been extensively used in many different areas, notably climate sciences~\cite{north_sampling_1982} (for modeling atmospheric fields on the earth) and computer vision (for modeling shadows on faces under varying illumination conditions~\cite{basri_lambertian_2003} or low-frequency patches in natural images~\cite{field_relations_1987}).
-The global idea behind those models is that natural symmetries are present in the shapes under study (face, earth, square domain etc.) and lead to multiple eigenvalues in their Laplacian matrix, and therefore to multiple eigenvalues in the covariance matrix of homogeneous stochastic processes on those shapes.

-We generate $n=500$ points on a square grid with 64 pixels on each side.
-We take a combination of the $q=9$ leading eigenmodes with variance scaling like $\exp(-2\lambda)$ (where $\lambda$ is the Laplacian eigenvalue) and add an isotropic noise.
-We fit a PSA model of type $\gamma' = (1, 2, 1, 2, 2, 1, 4087)$ (corresponding to the expected Laplacian eigenvalue multiplicities on a square domain) and compare it to the associated PPCA model $\gamma = (1, \dots, 1, 4087)$.
-We get a lower BIC for the PSA model, and then perform factor rotation in the multidimensional eigenspaces.
-The results are shown in Fig.~\ref{fig:synthetic_exp}.

-We can see that the principal components are linear combinations of the original eigenmodes, i.e. quasimodes.
-With factor rotation in the associated subspaces, we better recover the original modes.

-\subsection{Eigenfaces~\cite{sirovich_low-dimensional_1987}}
+\subsection{Eigenfaces}

-In this experiment, we consider the Carnegie Mellon University (CMU) Face Image database (cf. Sec.~\ref{appsec:data}).
+In this experiment, we consider the Carnegie Mellon University (CMU) Face Image database (cf. Section~\ref{appsec:data}).
 It consists in 640 grayscale pictures of people from varying pose, expression, and eye conditions.
 We extract $n=31$ $(60, 64)$-pixel images of the subject \textit{Choon}.
 Inspired by the seminal paper~\cite{basri_lambertian_2003} (which establishes a link between face shadowing under varying illumination conditions and spherical harmonics), we fit a PSA model of type $\gamma' = (1, 3, 5, 3831)$ and compare it to the associated PPCA model $\gamma = (1, \dots, 1, 3831)$.
-We get a lower BIC and perform entropy-guided subspace sampling in the second feature subspace, which is 3-dimensional.
-The results are illustrated in Fig.~\ref{fig:exp_CMU}.
+We get a lower BIC and perform {ICA} in the second {principal} subspace, which is 3-dimensional.
+The results are illustrated in Fig~\ref{fig:exp_CMU}.

-While principal components 2, 3, and 4 are fuzzy and uninterpretable, we can see that they actually correspond to linear combinations of three \textit{much more interpretable} factors.
+While principal components 2, 3, and 4 are fuzzy and uninterpretable, we can see that they actually correspond to linear combinations of three \textit{much more interpretable} factors{, related to head movements}.

+{Another possible approach that we tried is to generate sample images from the second principal subspace, ordered according to their local entropy, and then select among the samples with the lowest entropy the most visually-insightful ones.
+We also recovered head movements that are slightly sharper than the ones in Fig~\ref{fig:exp_CMU}.}